 Break your work up into sections, set milestones to reach, and you’ll make progress in no time.

-Being productive is harder than it sounds.
+Learning how to boost productivity is harder than it sounds.

 Know the difference between ‘getting things done’ and ‘getting the right things done.’
 It’s all about finding that middle ground between productivity and efficiency where you’ll find most of your best work gets done.